SDEdward/ons/Code_of_conduct.md

 ## Reporting Issues

-If you encounter any behavior that violates this Code of Conduct, please report it to me (SDEdward).
+If you encounter any behavior that violates this Code of Conduct, please report it to me (SDEdward) or support@safacpealdraq.eu .
 We take these matters seriously and will address them promptly.

 ## Consequences